lgh06/web-page-monitor/README.md

 npm install && npm run dev
 # or with pm2
 npm install && npm start
+# if you are linux root, use below command to install
+# npm install --unsafe-perm

 ```
 You need to quit manually because we used `pm2`